Why Beirut Wins You Over: Arak, Ruins, and Relentless Optimism

 That Dinner at Em Sherif

-A friend had told me: don't order at Em Sherif.
+Take the advice locals give: don't order at Em Sherif.
 Just sit down.
-And she was right.
 The mezze arrives without asking — 15-plus dishes parading out of the kitchen in waves.
-Kibbeh nayyeh (raw lamb, and I know that sounds terrifying, but trust me).
-Muhammara with pomegranate molasses that made me close my eyes.
-Lamb in cherry sauce that I still think about at 2 AM sometimes.
+Kibbeh nayyeh (raw lamb — it sounds terrifying, but trust it).
+Muhammara with pomegranate molasses worth closing your eyes for.
+Lamb in cherry sauce you'll still be thinking about at 2 AM.

 It's $40-60 per person and worth every cent.
-The building itself is a restored Ottoman-era townhouse, and eating there feels like being inside someone's very fancy grandmother's home.
-Reservations essential — I tried walking in once and the hostess looked at me like I'd asked to borrow her car.
+The building itself is a restored Ottoman-era townhouse, and eating there feels like being inside someone's very fancy grandmother's home — the same kind of obsessive grandmother-cooking devotion you find in Florence's old trattorias, just transplanted to the Mediterranean's eastern shore.
+Reservations are essential — walk-ins earn the kind of look that says you've just asked to borrow the hostess's car.

-I started at Internazionale on Armenia Street — craft cocktails for $5-8, which is absurd.
-The bartender recommended something with arak and grapefruit that I've tried to recreate at home and failed every time.
-Moved to Torino Express, which is a wine bar so small you're essentially standing in a closet with strangers, and it's perfect.
+Start at Internazionale on Armenia Street — craft cocktails for $5-8, which is absurd.
+The bartender might recommend something with arak and grapefruit that's nearly impossible to recreate at home.
+Move to Torino Express, a wine bar so small you're essentially standing in a closet with strangers, and it's perfect.

-And then someone mentioned B018.
+Then someone mentions B018.
 The underground club.
 Literally underground — built into the ground, with a roof that opens hydraulically to the sky at dawn.
-I didn't leave until 4 AM, which in Beirut is apparently early.
+You won't leave until 4 AM, which in Beirut is apparently early.

-The walk back through Gemmayzeh at dawn — street art peeling off the walls, cats everywhere, the first bread ovens firing up — is the most romantic thing I've experienced in a city, and I was alone.
+The walk back through Gemmayzeh at dawn — street art peeling off the walls, cats everywhere, the first bread ovens firing up — is the most romantic thing a city can hand you, even alone.

 Byblos: 7,000 Years in a Half Day

-I hired a driver for $70 and headed 40 kilometers north along the coastal highway.
+Hire a driver for $70 and head 40 kilometers north along the coastal highway.
 Byblos — or Jbeil, if you want the Arabic — is one of the oldest continuously inhabited cities on Earth.
 Let that land for a second.
 People have lived here without interruption for 7,000 years.

 The Crusader castle sits on top of Phoenician ruins that sit on top of something even older.
 Entry's about $5.
-From the castle walls you look down at the ancient harbor where Phoenician ships once loaded cedar wood bound for Egypt.
-Today it's fishing boats and a restaurant called Bab el Mina where I ate grilled sea bass with tahini for $15 and watched the boats rock.
+From the castle walls you look down at the ancient harbor where Phoenician ships once loaded cedar wood bound for Egypt — the same layered-harbor spell that hangs over Antalya's old Roman quarter on the far side of the Mediterranean.
+Today it's fishing boats and a restaurant called Bab el Mina, where grilled sea bass with tahini runs $15 and the boats rock while you eat.

 The medieval souks behind the harbor are narrow stone alleyways selling handmade olive oil soap and crafts.
 No hard sell, no hassle.
-A woman pressed a sample of soap into my hand and just smiled.
-I bought four bars.
+A woman might press a sample of soap into your hand and just smile.
+You'll walk out with four bars.

 Jeita Grotto and the Cable Car Surprise